 - The Healthy Diets Australian Standardised Affordability and Pricing (ASAP) method which compares the cost, cost differential and affordability of healthy (recommended) and current (unhealthy) diets in Australia.

-- Informed by the Healthy Stores 2020 project, and stakeholder conversations, a series of policy options have been developed to to support store owners and retailers in remote Aboriginal and Torres Strait Islander communities to inform store nutrition policies and adopt healthier retail strategies.
+- Informed by the Healthy Stores 2020 project, and stakeholder conversations, a series of policy options were developed to support store owners and retailers in remote Aboriginal and Torres Strait Islander communities to inform store nutrition policies and adopt healthier retail strategies.